When a UTI spreads to the kidneys, back pain will likely result.

 This then begs the question: Why can a UTI cause back pain if the kidneys are not involved?

-“Lots of medical conditions can cause back pain,” begins Michael Ingber, MD, board-certified in urology and female pelvic medicine and reconstructive surgery, director of urogynecology for Saint Clare’s Health System in northern New Jersey, and founder of The Center for Specialized Women’s Health, division of Garden State Urology.
+“Lots of medical conditions can cause back pain,” begins Michael Ingber, MD, board certified in urology, female pelvic medicine and reconstructive surgery, and founder of The Center for Specialized Women’s Health, division of Garden State Urology.

 Thus, if you have back pain along with the classic symptoms of a UTI (e.g., burning with urination, frequent urges to pee), this doesn’t automatically mean the cause of the back pain is whatever’s causing your UTI-suggestive symptoms.